How do we define quality?

 *These numbers are approximations of various insurance payments to the facility and providers for healthy patients without any additional medical problems undergoing a single, uncomplicated inguinal hernia.
-These numbers are only estimates based on information we try to obtain.
-The cost to an individual patient depends on your insurance plan, the type of hernia(s) medical history and cause of the hernia.
+These numbers are only estimates.
+The cost to an individual patient depends on your insurance plan, the type of hernia(s), medical history, and various other factors.